srinjoyc/fcl-docs/README.md

 # On-chain Interactions

-These methods allows dapps to interact directly with the Flow blockchain via a set of functions that wrap the [Access Node API](https://docs.onflow.org/access-api/) along with utilities to make it easier to send and decode responses.
-This set of functionality is similar to what is offered in other [SDKs](https://google.ca).
+These methods allows dapps to interact directly with the Flow blockchain via a set of functions that currently use the [Access Node API](https://docs.onflow.org/access-api/) along with utilities to make it easier to send and decode responses.
+This set of functionality is similar to what is offered in other [SDKs](https://docs.onflow.org/sdks/) but allows for greater composability and customizability.

+**In general, all interactions need to be built and sent to the chain via `fcl.send()` and then decoded via `fcl.decode()`.**

 > :loudspeaker: **These methods can be used both on the client and server.**